Huma (company): History

-In April 2020, Medopad (as it was previously known) rebranded, as Huma after acquiring BioBeats and Tarilian Laser Technologies, both British healthtech companies.
-The company's focus shifted from remote monitoring of patients with rare and chronic diseases towards gathering biological data for use in preventative healthcare.
-The company also announced that it had appointed Alan Milburn as its first chairperson.
+In April 2020, it rebranded as Huma after acquiring BioBeats and Tarilian Laser Technologies, both British health-tech companies.
+Along with the rebrand, the company's focus shifted from remote monitoring of patients with rare and chronic diseases towards gathering biological data for use in preventative healthcare.
+Huma also announced that it had appointed Alan Milburn as its first chairperson.

+Funding

+In July 2024, Huma raised $80 million in a Series D financing round.
+The investment round included contributions from AstraZeneca Plc, Bayer AG, Hitachi Ventures, and Italy’s Hat Technology Fund.
+Some of Medopad's institutional investors are Healthbox and Sandbox Industries.
+Lord Howard Flight and Tony Brown, Non-Executive Director of the NHS have both invested individually, as did entrepreneur and investor Tom Chapman.

 Products

-Enterprise

-Medopad allows hospitals to pool their patient data into a single platform so it can be served to doctors' mobile devices in real-time.
+Huma allows hospitals to pool their patient data into a single platform so it can be served to doctors' mobile devices in real-time.
 Healthcare professionals can securely access lab results, images, clinical notes, and primary care data via iPads and other mobile devices.
-In November 2013, Medopad became the first enterprise-class mobile health information system to receive CE approval.

-Some of the clinical applications that Medopad include editing patient records by voice recognition or typing, scheduling, lab results, image viewing including X-rays and CT scans, electronic support documents, taking and sending photos, video conferencing, primary records, transmitting real-time vital signs, collecting and managing demographic and contact details, Apple HealthKit integration, and arbitrage system to sort and prioritise patients, hospital admission, and access to more third party applications integrated into Medopad through the Clinical App Store.
+Some of the clinical applications that Huma include editing patient records by voice recognition or typing, scheduling, lab results, image viewing including X-rays and CT scans, electronic support documents, taking and sending photos, video conferencing, primary records, transmitting real-time vital signs, collecting and managing demographic and contact details, Apple HealthKit integration, and arbitrage system to sort and prioritise patients, hospital admission, and access to more third party applications integrated into Medopad through the Clinical App Store.

-Medopad's pricing structure takes the form of an annual software as a service license fee in the UK.
+Huma's pricing structure takes the form of an annual software as a service license fee in the UK.
 In June 2014, it was reported that Medopad would cost hospitals between £50 and £90 per month per user to license.
 Carl Reynolds, head of Open Health Care UK told New Scientist that an open system that worked on multiple devices would be preferential to Medopad, as it would avoid locking hospitals into a single system.